yfchen1994/scaling_camouflage/README.md

 ## Scaling Attack against Computer Vision Applications
 ### Introduction

 The scaling attack exploits the information loss phenomena in the image down-scaling process.
-It aims to hide a small target image into a large source image (in our example, we hide a 229 $\times$ 229 wolf image into a 1800 $\times$ 1200 sheep image).
+It aims to hide a small target image into a large source image (in our example, we hide a 229\*229 wolf image into a 1800\*1200 sheep image).
 After down-scaling, these "sheep" pixels are discarded, while the "wolf" image gets recovered and fed into downstream computer vision applications.
 As a result, a sheep image to human eyes will be classified as a wolf by computers.

 <p align="center">
 <img src="./concept.jpg" alt="Concept of the Scaling Attack" height="300px">
 </p>

-For more details, please refer to our [USEXNI Security][https://www.usenix.org/conference/usenixsecurity19/presentation/xiao] and [TDSC][https://ieeexplore.ieee.org/abstract/document/8982037] paper.
+For more details, please refer to our [USEXNI Security](https://www.usenix.org/conference/usenixsecurity19/presentation/xiao) and [TDSC](https://ieeexplore.ieee.org/abstract/document/8982037) paper.

 ### Getting Started
 #### Setup: